sumukhathrey/Verilog_ASIC_Design/index.md

 - There is a skew between the data production burst and data reception burst
 	- If the producer and consumer operate at the same clock but have a large skew between when a burst of data is produced and when the burst of data is consumed.
 In such scenario, the produced data needs to be buffered and the sequence of transfer needs to be preserved, then a synchronous FIFO can be used.
 The depth of such FIFO is decided by the maximum burst length

+Additional information can be found at [FIFO Architecture, Functions, and Applications](https://www.ti.com/lit/an/scaa042a/scaa042a.pdf)

+Additional info on deciding the fifo depth can be found at [CALCULATION OF FIFO DEPTH - MADE EASY](https://hardwaregeeksblog.files.wordpress.com/2016/12/fifodepthcalculationmadeeasy2.pdf)

+### Synchronous FIFO

-- ***Synchronous FIFO*** - The type of FIFOs which have common write and read clock are called synchronous FIFO.
+***Synchronous FIFO*** - The type of FIFOs which have common write and read clock are called synchronous FIFO.
 Synchronous FIFOs are very common in a processor/controller ICs which work on a common system clock.
 Since all the sub-systems work on the same system clock they can make use of sync-FIFOs with a possible need for skew handling.
-- ***Asynchronous FIFO*** - The type of FIFOs which have different write and read clock are called asynchronous FIFO.
-Such FIFO block is typically used when data needs to be transferred across clock-domain-crossing (CDC), where both the producer and the consumer work in different clock domain.

-### Synchronous FIFO

 ![fifo_sync](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Synchronous_FIFO/fifo_sync.png)